 As an example, let’s say that your statement closes on the 15th of the month.
 If you make a purchase on the 15th, that purchase will be immediately due.
 Waiting one additional day (until the 16th) to use your card gives you an extra month before that purchase will be due.

 Binge buying can cause a debt hangover

 Responsible credit card use can have a significant impact on your overall financial position.
 The points or cash back from a sign-up bonus, daily spending and other perks are certainly nice.
 It’s important to know yourself and how you’re likely to handle credit cards.

 Personal finance expert, blogger and YouTuber Kelly Smith of Freedom in a Budget says, “credit cards are like alcohol.
 Some people can use them responsibly: have a drink and a good time, spend responsibly and just use them for the perks then pay off at the end of the month.
 Other people go into a tailspin.
 Like one sip of alcohol causes them to binge and get plastered, one swipe of the credit card causes them to spend out of control and go into debt.”

 Smith urges you to know which type of person you are and know if you aren’t able to use credit cards responsibly.

 Using your credit card wisely can make a big impact on your financial life.
 Whether you choose to accumulate cash back, travel rewards or other credit card rewards, make sure to pick the best credit card for your needs and use it responsibly.
 Following these credit card tips can help put you or keep you on the road to financial success.

-*All information about the Chase Sapphire Preferred card and the Ink Business Cash Credit Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-These cards are no longer available through CreditCards.com.
+*All information about the Chase Sapphire Preferred card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is no longer available through CreditCards.com.